The X-ray binaries in M83: will any of them form gravitational wave sources for LIGO/VIRGO/KAGRA?: Results

 \subsection{Merging DCOs}

 We follow the future evolution of three models: the reference Model~1, the best observations matching Model~2 and the model with alternative CE development criteria (Model~3) to see if any of them produces the potential LVK sources.
 For each model we iterated the calculations 10 times to see how the resulting number of merging DCOs changes due to the different subsets of the present-day XRBs drawn from the entire XRBs population by Monte Carlo method incorporated in {\fontfamily{cmtt}\selectfont StarTrack}.
-We conclude that the average number of merging DCOs per population of XRBs that can be observable in M83 is on average $\sim1.9$ for two standard models and $6.2$ for Model~3.\\ In the model of choice (Model~2) the average number of merging DCOs is $2.0$ where BH-NSs mergers contribute the most ($0.8$ mergers on average) and NS-NS/BH-BH make equal contribution of $0.6$ mergers of each type (see Table~\ref{table:DCOs_types}).
+We conclude that the average number of merging DCOs per population of XRBs that can be observable in M83 is on average $\sim1.9$ for two standard models and $6.2$ for Model~3.
+Specifically in the model of choice (Model~2) the average number of merging DCOs is $2.0$ where BH-NSs mergers contribute the most ($0.8$ mergers on average) and NS-NS/BH-BH make equal contribution of $0.6$ mergers of each type (see Table~\ref{table:DCOs_types}).
 HMXBs are the progenitors of $1.2$ mergers and of them $0.5$ are BH-BH mergers, $0.2$ are BH-NS mergers and $0.5$ are NS-NS mergers.
 The remaining $0.8$ merging binaries originate from IMXBs ($0.6$ are BH-NS, $0.1$ are BH-BH and $0.1$ are NS-NS mergers).
 In the consequence of the reduction of almost all LMXBs none of the merging DCO in Model~2 comes from LMXBs.
 However, as can be seen from the results of Model~1 (see Table~\ref{table:BestFit}) LMXBs may be a potential progenitors of merging NS-NS and BH-NS binaries.
 In Model 1 which contains much larger population of LMXBs than Model 2 and 3, we find on average $1.0$ NS-NS, $0.57$ BH-NS and $0.14$ BH-BH mergers.
 Both LMXBs and IMXBs account for $0.7$ of merging DCOs progenitors in Model~1, while HMXBs account for the remaining $0.3$ mergers.\\ The higher number of HMXBs and IMXBs in Model 3 than in standard Models 1 and 2 has its effect on the number and the type of merging DCOs.
 We find $3.22$ BH-BHs, $2.44$ BH-NSs and $0.56$ NS-NSs among an average of $6.22$ mergers in Model 3.
 All merging BH-BHs and NS-NSs have HMXBs as they progenitors, $0.88$ merging BH-NSs are the result of HMXBs evolution as well, but the majority of merging BH-NSs ($1.56$) goes through IMXBs phase in their prior evolution.
-In other words HMXBs and IMXBs are the progenitors of $4.7$ and $1.5$ merging DCOs in Model 3.
+In other words HMXBs and IMXBs are the progenitors of $4.7$ and $1.5$ merging DCOs in Model 3.\\ On Fig.~\ref{Fig:XRBs_mass_distrb} we show the donor mass and NS/BH mass distributions of all XRBs that become merging DCOs (dark-violet boxes for Model 1, dark-green boxes for Model 2 and dark-blue boxes for Model 3).
+We choose to present XRBs that become merging DCOs that we found in all 10 iterations for each model as mentioned at the beginning of this section to give a better view on the parameter space they take up.
+Therefore, their number is 10 times over-represented in comparison to XRBs that do not become merging DCOs showed on Fig.~\ref{Fig:XRBs_mass_distrb} in light colors.